Androz2091/discord-giveaways/README.md

 -   **options.winnerCount**: the number of winners to pick.
 -   **options.messages**: an object with the "congrat" and the "error" message.
 [Usage example](https://github.com/Androz2091/discord-giveaways#-translation).
--   **options.messages.replyWhenNoWinner**: Whether or not send error reply when no winner(s) can be chosen.
+-   **options.messages.replyWhenNoWinner**: Whether or not to send the "error" message when there is no winner.

 <a href="http://zupimages.net/viewer.php?id=19/24/mhuo.png">
     <img src="https://zupimages.net/up/19/24/mhuo.png"/>